Machine learning and Neural networks, the mathematics of pattern recognition.

 This subject expands your high order thinking skills so that you can look at a real-world problem in an analytical way and be able to create an abstract model of the problem and create an algorithm to solve it.

-You will learn how to construct algorithms consisting of information models together with unambiguous instructions for solving problems, and implement algorithms in the SnapApps/Edgy and/or Python3/Trinket coding languages.
+You will learn how to construct algorithms consisting of information models together with unambiguous instructions for solving problems, and implement algorithms in the Python coding language.

 You will learn how to evaluate the efficiency and correctness of algorithms for solving problems.